 Financial results amounted to a gain of \$33 million in 2014, compared to a loss of \$29 million in 2013.
-The improvement in financial results was mainly due to lower financial costs due to a lower average debt position compared to the previous year, in addition to a lower proportion of unhedged Argentine peso-denominated debt (which has higher interest rates).
+The improvement in financial results was mainly due to lower financial costs due to a lower average debt position compared to the previous year, in addition to a lower proportion of unhedged Argentine pesodenominated debt (which has higher interest rates).

 Equity in earnings (losses) of non-consolidated companies generated a loss of \$165 million in 2014, compared to a gain of \$46 million in 2013.
 Our 2014 results were negatively affected by a \$161 million impairment charge on our Usiminas investment.
-See "General Information-Restatement of previously issued financial statements" and note 12 "Investments in non-consolidated companies - Usiminas", to our audited restated consolidated financial statements included in this annual report.
+See "General Information-Restatement of 2014 Financial Statements" and note 12 "Investments in non-consolidated companies - Usiminas", to our audited consolidated financial statements included in this annual report.